Loans can be good things and bad things.

 Students who use all federal aid eligibility in fall and spring may not have remaining funds for summer.
 Summer is a trailer to our academic year.

 After returning your Award Letter, “first time” borrowers must complete an on-line loan application, also known as the Master Promissory Note and Entrance Counseling.
 You can access the online application at www.studentloans.gov.
-You will need your FAFSA PIN# to complete the process.
+You will need your Federal Student Aid I.D. to complete the process.

 You cannot apply for a student loan until you have completed the FAFSA and received an Award Letter from SWOSU.